 "We test at multiple stages, starting with the initial extraction to see the starting concentration and then we compare that with the specification sheets for every product we offer," Metcalfe said.
 "We test, dilute, and then we test again to get the level we're aiming for."

-"Hemp seed oil that you find in the supermarket and hemp milk, those are not sources of CBD," Metcalfe said.
-"Hemp seeds and hemp hearts that you find in the store, those are not necessarily a source of CBD.
-That's not where the compound is found."
+"Hemp seed oil that you find in the supermarket and hemp milk, those are not sources of cannabinoids," Metcalfe said.
+"Hemp seeds and hemp hearts that you find in the store, those are not necessarily a source of cannabinoids.
+That's not where the compounds are found."

 To decide which is best, take age, wellness goal and desired serving size into account.
 A tincture can be added to meals or tea, while a capsule can be taken at night like a multivitamin.
 A salve is ideal when there is a specific spot of physical discomfort or if a consumer has trouble swallowing.